munkiat/tyk-docs/tyk-docs/content/debugging-series/on-prem-debugging.md

 }
 ```

-If the Dashboard or RPC connectivity fails, the Gateway will still function based on the last received configurations from those components respectively.
-If Redis fails, Gateway will not be able to perform since it is a hard dependency.
+If the Dashboard or RPC connectivity fails (control plane components), the Gateway will still function based on the last received configurations from those components.
+However, if Redis fails, Gateway will go down since it is a hard dependency.

 ## Debug Logs